 - Design colors, fonts, texts, and many other things

 - Create triggered surveys (i.e. If the user signed up 30 days ago, or has , then show the survey)

 Here’s a little gif the Chameleon team created for you to see how easy it is to create an NPS Microsurvey.

 Now when you’ve created your NPS survey, it’s time to publish it, and if you follow our NPS survey best practices, it’s time to see the results and drive more engagement!

 As you already know, the NPS survey is one of the best ways to determine your customer’s loyalty to your brand, collect valuable feedback, and predict churn and retention.

-In this article, we’ve covered the NPS survey best practices to achieve better results, gain better engagement and improve your NPS survey engagement rates.
+In this article, we’ve covered NPS best practices to achieve better results, gain better engagement and improve your survey engagement rates.

-Now when you know everything you need to create a stunning NPS survey, it’s time to take action.
+Now you know everything you need to create effective NPS feedback collection, it’s time to take action.

 Feel free to embed this in your site!
 To make it easier, just copy this embed code:

 <img src="https://i.ibb.co/hXPnwDV/NPS-Best-Practices-Infographic-and-Statistics.png" alt="NPS-Best-Practices-Infographic-and-Statistics" border="0"> <a href="https://trychameleon.com/blog/nps-survey-best-practices">(Source: Chameleon)</a>